 of twenty-something family men who share a love of multimedia production and maintain a firm commitment to helping our

 community.
-Along with four young women who have recently joined our Board of Directors, we aim to unite these twin
+Along with four young women who have recently joined our Board of Directors, we unite these twin

 passions in projects to educate our struggling youth by producing instructional yet edifying short films to be posted on social

 media for our teenagers to consume.
-In addition, we envision the transfer of media production skills to younger African
+In addition, we consider the transfer of media production skills to younger African

-Informally, however, we have existed for several years under the name Dalanta Nabada (Youth of Peace).
-As new high
+Informally, however, from about 2010 to 2016 we existed under the name Dalanta Nabada (Youth of Peace).
+Back then, as new high

 school graduates, we four organized more than twenty other young men and women to work together making and screening